Free webinar at 1 p.m. Eastern time (US), Wednesday, April 26, 2023

 Learn about aquatic therapy programming for autistic individuals aimed at removing barriers to involvement and expanding recreation repertoire to build memories and experiences together in a community-based setting.

-Aquatic Therapy Programming for Individuals with Autism
+Handouts are online at: Aquatic Therapy for Indivdiuals with Autism

 The speaker: